Our hospitals and hospice services are regularly reviewed and accredited by The Joint Commission. Specific accreditation awards across Legacy include:

-- Baby Friendly: Legacy Health has been recognized for its breastfeeding support at all five of our adult hospitals in the greater Portland-Vancouver area.
+- Baby Friendly: Legacy Health has been recognized for its breastfeeding support at all our birth centers.

 - Breast health: Our Breast Health Centers have earned these national accreditations: